This information sheet is designed to help you to understand what an Anterior Cruciate Ligament (ACL) Reconstruction involves.

 After the operation you will wake up in the recovery room with a large bandage on your knee.
 After an hour or two in the recovery ward you will be transferred back to your room on the ward.
 Once you are back on the ward the nurses will check the circulation and movement in your foot.
 If your knee is sore talk to your nurse and they will arrange pain relief.

-The morning after the operation, physiotherapists will see you and explain the exercises that you will need to perform.
+The morning after the operation physiotherapists will see you and explain the exercises that you will need to perform.
 They will also get you to stand up and show you how to use crutches.
-You will be wearing a knee brace to help support your knee while you are walking.
-You will be shown how to remove the brace to perform exercises every day.
+You will be wearing a knee brace to help support your knee when you first start to walk but once you get home you are welcome to remove the brace and walk without it.
+You will be shown exercises to perform each day to improve your range of motion and to keep your muscles working.

 You are likely to be allowed to go home the day after your operation once your pain is controlled and you are safe on the crutches.
-Before you leave the hospital, most people are able to walk using crutches and negotiate a few stairs.
-You should be able to largely look after yourself at home, but it is best to have someone else around so that you can rest the knee for the first few days.
+Before you leave hospital most people are able to walk using crutches and negotiate a few stairs.
+You should be able to largely look after yourself at home but it is best to have someone else around so that you can rest the knee for the first few days.

 It is very important to regain as much movement of the knee as soon as possible after the surgery.
-You should remove the splint each day to perform the exercises.
+You should perform the exercises each day.
 While these exercises may cause some pain and swelling around the knee, they are safe to do and will not do any harm.

-At the two - week appointment I will check that you are recovering good muscle strength and movement.
-If you are making good progress you will not need to keep using the brace and you will be able to walk without crutches.
+At the two week appointment I will check that you are recovering good muscle strength and movement.
+If you are making good progress you will be able to walk without crutches.
 After two weeks you will need to begin regular physio visits, so have a think about where you would like to go.
-You are welcome to use one of the physios you saw in hospital (Physiocare) or you can find any sports physiotherapist close to home.
+You are welcome to use one of the physios you saw in hospital (Total Physiocare) or you can find any sports physiotherapist close to home.
 You will need to see them at least once a week for a couple of months.

 For the first few weeks the most important job is to regain full movement.
 After you have good movement you will concentrate on strengthening muscles and regaining stability before working on return to sport.
 It is common to use an exercise bike after a few weeks but running is delayed until 3 to 4 months.